Gigahawk/sarugetchu_mm_patcher/subs/RAW/MPEG/GAME/README.md

 - Most JP subtitles generated with [Whisper](https://github.com/openai/whisper), with some manually transcribed by[Gigahawk](https://github.com/Gigahawk)
 - CN subtitles manually copied from CN release by [Gigahawk](https://github.com/Gigahawk)
 - EN subtitles:
+    - These have been more or less timecoded to match the CN subtitles, for better or worse
     - ST00K_en: [Gigahawk](https://github.com/Gigahawk)
     - ST00S_en: [Gigahawk](https://github.com/Gigahawk)
     - ST01_en: [Gigahawk](https://github.com/Gigahawk)